 Most children learn how to read in a classroom with other students by sounding out letters.
 Storytime is a collective experience when kids can learn and interact together.
 Now imagine a child being segregated from that.
 Special needs and segregated spaces are century-old ways of oppressing those with disabilities.
-There are schools for the deaf and for the blind, for example, but decisions made by non-disabled people for the Disabled people devalue people in that power structure.
-When students are segregated, regular students see that as a norm and most likely will identify Disabled people as something to be segregated for the rest of their lives.
+There are schools for the deaf and for the blind, for example, but decisions made by non-disabled people for the disabled people devalue the latter.
+When students are segregated, regular students see that as a norm and most likely will identify disabled individuals as people who should be segregated for the rest of their lives.

 Why Segregation Is Harmful

 Connection and community are at the heart of relationship building.
-Students that are isolated or put into spaces with other kids with similar disabilities say that someone Disabled can’t be part of mainstream society.
-Of course, there are situations where proper support is needed to educate a child with a certain disability, but creating an integrated classroom that focuses on introducing different ways of learning is a plus whether a classroom has Disabled students or not.
-Historically, “special schools” and “special institutions” were created for Disabled people to live in so they wouldn’t be part of society.
+Students that are isolated or put into spaces with other kids with similar disabilities say that disabled people can’t be part of mainstream society.
+Of course, there are situations where proper support is needed to educate a child with a certain disability, but creating an integrated classroom that focuses on introducing different ways of learning is a plus whether a classroom has disabled students or not.
+Historically, “special schools” and “special institutions” were created for disabled people to live in so they wouldn’t be part of society.
 Continuing on that ideology means acceptance in the classrooms and society will not exist.
-Deaf schools do give deaf students a great community but are isolating for deaf/hard of hearing children and students.
+Deaf schools do give deaf/hard of hearing students a great community but can also be isolating.
 There’s also little experience with the hearing world and personal growth that can allow deaf students to be seen as a whole person outside their deafness.
 Having deaf students in public schools can expose hearing children to deaf/hard of hearing children and help develop a more inclusive world altogether.
+Here are some possible pros of a deaf-inclusive environment in schools:

 - Developing social and interpersonal skills between deaf and hearing students.